TrueBlocks/trueblocks-core/src/other/migrations/README-v0.25.0.md

 <img width="200" src="./migration.25.2.png">

 When you've completed this step, the root configuration folder should contain a single `.toml` file (`trueBlocks.toml`) and four subfolders: `abis`, `config`, `cache`, `unchained`.
 The `config`, `cache`, and `unchained` subfolders should contain one or more chain-specific sub-folders (no files).
-There must be at least the `mainnet` folder and may be one or two others.
+There must be at least the chain-specific `mainnet` folder and there may be one or two others for other chains.

-**Important:** If you've customized any of TrueBlocks' configuration files other than `trueBlocks.toml`, you should preserve those values.
-You will find (or you can create) fresh copies of the existing configuration files in `$HOME/.local/share/trueblocks/config/mainnet`.
-Move any settings you've customized to those files.
+**Important:** If you've customized any of TrueBlocks' configuration files other than `trueBlocks.toml`, you may preserve those values before removing the files.
+You will find (or you may create) fresh copies of the existing configuration files in `$HOME/.local/share/trueblocks/config/mainnet`.
+Move any settings you've customized in your previous installation to those new files.

 **Note:**  You may remove the `[requires]` section from the `blockScrape.toml` file as it is no longer needed.

-Continue running `chifra status --terse` until it stops complaining.
+Continue running `chifra status --terse` until chifra stops complaining.
 When it does stop complaining, you will be finished.
-It should tell you what files you need to remove until its satisfied.
+Chifra should tell you what files it needs you to remove until its satisfied.

 ## Are you finished?